Cnoidal Waves for the cubic nonlinear Klein-Gordon and Schr\"odinger Equations: Orbital stability of the cnoidal waves for the NLS equation

 which is a complete orthonormal set in $L^2_{per,m}$ and orthogonal in $H^1_{per,m}$.

 Let $T>0$ be arbitrary but fixed.
 For each positive integer $n$, let $V_n$ be the finite subspace generated by $w_{-n},w_{-n+1},\ldots,w_n$.
-By using the Caratheodory Theorem, we can show the existence of functions $g_{jn}$ such that the function
+By using the Carathéodory Theorem (\cite[Chapter 2, Theorem 1.1]{CoddingtonLevinson} and \cite[Chapter 1]{filippov}), we can show the existence of functions $g_{jn}$ such that the function

 satisfies, for each $j \in \{-n, \ldots,-1,1,\ldots n\}$, the following approximate problem